 Indigenous people in urban areas: Vulnerabilities to the socioeconomic impacts of COVID-19

 According to the market basket measure (MBM), Canada’s official poverty line, approximately one-quarter (24%) of Indigenous people living in urban areas in the provinces were in poverty.
-By comparison, 13% of the non-Indigenous population in these areas were in poverty
+By comparison, 13% of the non-Indigenous population in these areas were in poverty.

 In 2017, among Indigenous people aged 18 and older living in urban areas, 38% lived in a food insecure household.
-The proportions were 43% among off-reserve First Nations people, 31% among Métis and 53% among Inuit
+The proportions were 43% among off-reserve First Nations people, 31% among Métis and 53% among Inuit.

 Women were more likely to experience food insecurity, with 41% of Indigenous women aged 18 and older living in a food insecure household compared with 34% of Indigenous men.